BrightspaceUI/core/components/form/docs/form-element-mixin.md

 # FormElementMixin

-The `FormElementMixin` allows the user to turn a custom web component into a form element.
+The `FormElementMixin` allows custom web components to participate as a form element.

 This means that the component will be able to:
 1. Perform live self-validation when being edited.
-1. Participate in validation and submission when added to `d2l-form` or `d2l-form-native`.
+1. Participate in validation and submission when added to `d2l-form`.

-All custom form elements must provide a form value that will be submitted during `d2l-form` or `d2l-form-native` submission.
+All custom form elements must provide a form value that will be submitted during `d2l-form` submission.

-However, participating in validation is optional.
+Participating in validation is, however, optional.
 Some custom form elements may not need validation because they have no invalid state.

 ## Form Value